Jemurai/policy/policies/Network_Security_Policy.md

 We shall conduct quarterly vulnerability scans to ensure that any externally facing systems are being identified and patched properly.

+# Customer Testing
+Customers may conduct their own security assessments of Jemurai applications.
+These must:

+Be scheduled in advance at a mutually agreeable time Include communication of any findings or issues identified back to Jemurai.

 # Audience

 All Jemurai employees need to be aware of the policy.